sohamkamani/javascript-design-patterns-for-humans/README.md

 > Extending our door example from Simple Factory.
 Based on your needs you might get a wooden door from a wooden door shop, iron door from an iron shop or a PVC door from the relevant shop.
 Plus you might need a guy with different kind of specialities to fit the door, for example a carpenter for wooden door, welder for iron door etc. As you can see there is a dependency between the doors now, wooden door needs carpenter, iron door needs a welder etc.

 In plain words
-> A factory of factories; a factory that groups the individual but related/dependent factories together without specifying their concrete classes.
+> A factory of factories a factory that groups the individual but related/dependent factories together without specifying their concrete classes.

 Wikipedia says
 > The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes